ProjectAthenia/api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.
 With every update make sure to run `php artisan ide-helper:models --smart-reset`

+# 2.7.0

+## Laravel 9 Upgrade

+This turned out to be a really easy upgrade.
+First off, inspect your composer.json for differences with the main project, and check anything not listed.
+The following packages have been completly removed from the core.

+* fruitcake/laravel-cors
+* facade/ignition
+* phploc/phploc

+### CORS change

+Laravel now has built in CORS middlewares.
+In code/app/Http/Kernel.php you need to change the import `Fruitcake\Cors\HandleCors;` to `Illuminate\Http\Middleware\HandleCors;`.

+### Testing changes

+All testing files have been updated with type signatures.
+This can be handled easily by running phpunit shift https://laravelshift.com/shifts.
+The phpunit version should remain the same though.
+In addition, update the following files.

+* code/tests/Traits/MocksConsoleOutput.php - Changed references to Progress mock due to changes in Laravel
+* code/tests/bootstrap.php - Added a new package that allows mocking final classes

+### General changes

+The file `code/app/Jobs/CanDisplayOutputAbstractJob.php` now has type signatures to prepare for the eventual php 9 upgrade.
+The lang directory in `code/resources`, should be moved to `code`

 # 2.6.0

 ## New Module